Rings of Jupiter: Origin of the gossamer rings

 The dust in the gossamer rings originates in essentially the same way as that in the main ring and halo.
 Its sources are the inner Jovian moons Amalthea and Thebe respectively.
 High velocity impacts by projectiles coming from outside the Jovian system eject dust particles from their surfaces.
 These particles initially retain the same orbits as their moons but then gradually spiral inward by Poynting–Robertson drag.
 The thickness of the gossamer rings is determined by vertical excursions of the moons due to their nonzero orbital inclinations.
 This hypothesis naturally explains almost all observable properties of the rings: rectangular cross-section, decrease of thickness in the direction of Jupiter and brightening of the top and bottom edges of the rings.

 However some properties have so far gone unexplained, like the Thebe Extension, which may be due to unseen bodies outside Thebe's orbit, and structures visible in the back-scattered light.
 One possible explanation of the Thebe Extension is influence of the electromagnetic forces from the Jovian magnetosphere.
 When the dust enters the shadow behind Jupiter, it loses its electrical charge fairly quickly.
 Since the small dust particles partially corotate with the planet, they will move outward during the shadow pass creating an outward extension of the Thebe gossamer ring.
 The same forces can explain a dip in the particle distribution and ring's brightness, which occurs between the orbits of Amalthea and Thebe.

-The peak in the brightness just inside of the Amalthea's orbit and, therefore, the vertical asymmetry the Amalthea gossamer ring may be due to the dust particles trapped at the leading (L_{4}) and trailing (L_{5}) Lagrange points of this moon.
+The peak in the brightness is just inside of Amalthea's orbit, and therefore, the vertical asymmetry the Amalthea gossamer ring may be due to the dust particles trapped at the leading (L_{4}) and trailing (L_{5}) Lagrange points of this moon.
 The particles may also follow horseshoe orbits between the Lagrangian points.
 The dust may be present at the leading and trailing Lagrange points of Thebe as well.
 This discovery implies that there are two particle populations in the gossamer rings: one slowly drifts in the direction of Jupiter as described above, while another remains near a source moon trapped in 1:1 resonance with it.